-- Pupils for whom there is a genuine belief that a fresh start would be beneficial for the pupil.
-It is essential to establish the core reasons for the problems being experienced and/or behaviours displayed by the pupil prior to consideration of a managed move. - Pupils who find that attendance at their current school is negatively affecting their emotional well-being.
-This would need to be supported by medical evidence. - Pupils with emotional and behavioural difficulties who have received a variety of supportive strategies in their school with limited success. - Pupils who are at risk of permanent exclusion but who might succeed in a new placement. - Pupils reinstated into a school by an independent appeal panel but where reintegration proves to be impractical.
+- Pupils for whom there is a genuine belief that a fresh start would be beneficial.
+It is essential to establish the core reasons for the problems being experienced and/or behaviours displayed by the pupil prior to consideration of a managed move. - Pupils who find that attendance at their current school is negatively affecting their emotional well-being. - Pupils with emotional and behavioural difficulties who have received a variety of supportive strategies in their school with limited success.
+A Pastoral Support Plan (PSP) meeting has concluded that a fresh start in a new school would be the most positive intervention strategy to maintain the learner in mainstream education. - Pupils who have experienced a one-off serious incident that could lead to a permanent exclusion where no other Behavioural Emotional and Social Difficulties have been noted.